syncfusion-content/asp.netmvc-docs/aspnetmvc/Dialog/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img4.png)

-_Figure 4: Dialog Control with Sign up form elements_
+Dialog Control with Sign up form elements
+{:.caption}

 You can also add additional functionalities to Dialog control such as Ajax content, list of header icon actions such as close, minimize, maximize actions and model Dialog.